lyft/lyft-django-sample/README.md

     GOOGLE_MAPS_JAVASCRIPT_KEY = ''

-- To initialize your database, run the from the `lyft-example` directory:
+- To initialize your database, run the from the `lyft-django-sample` directory:

   `python manage.py makemigrations --settings=app.settings_my`